User65k/baos/README.md

 via KNX.
 It is in turn controlling my Venetian blinds.

+# KNX

 The device is listening to `group_write`.
-The value written is either `0` ascend or `1` descend.
+The value written is either `0x0` ascend or `0x1` descend.

 The circuits `A` to `H` mapped to an contiguous address range on the bus.
-This address is added with `0x1100` to move a single step and with `0x1000` to move all the way.
+This address is added to `0x1100` to move a single step and to `0x1000` to move all the way.

 Group ID `0` is the wind sensor.
 If it transmits `1` everything goes all the way up.
 Otherwise it transmits `0` and everything stays wherever it is.